hasanmoudud/geocompr/main.md

 hardees = st_read(conn, query = query)
 ```

+Please refer to @obe_postgis_2015 for a detailed explanation of the spatial SQL query.
 Finally, it is good practice to close the database connection.
-Here, it is even more important since the free plan of QGIScloud database allows only ten users to access the database at the same time.
+Here, it is even more important since the free plan of QGIS Cloud allows only ten users to access the database at the same time.

 ```r